dyhes/zulip/docs/subsystems/events-system.md

 the queue).

-Achieving this atomicity goals means we save a huge amount of work that the N clients for Zulip don't need to worry about a wide range of potential rare and hard to reproduce race conditions; we just have to implement things correctly once in the Zulip server.
+Achieving this atomicity goals means we save a huge amount of work that the N clients for Aloha don't need to worry about a wide range of potential rare and hard to reproduce race conditions; we just have to implement things correctly once in the Aloha server.

-This is quite challenging to do technically, because fetching the initial state for a complex web application like Zulip might involve dozens of queries to the database, caches, etc. over the course of 100ms or more, and it is thus nearly impossible to do all of those things together atomically.
+This is quite challenging to do technically, because fetching the initial state for a complex web application like Aloha might involve dozens of queries to the database, caches, etc. over the course of 100ms or more, and it is thus nearly impossible to do all of those things together atomically.
 So instead, we use a more complicated